ndurner/ViSIE/Readme.md

 ## Features

 - Extract still frames from video files as HEIC/HEIF images
+- Superior color fidelity compared to PNG snapshots:
+  - Preserves extended-range YUV values directly from the source video
+  - Avoids conversions to RGB, preventing rounding and clamping of color data
+  - Retains the original color space and related metadata
+- Suitable for HDR or advanced post-processing workflows:
+  - Preserved extended-range data can serve as a richer starting point for HDR editing software
 - Lossless image compression (when supported by hardware)
 - Preserves video metadata in extracted stills
 - Special support for: